dqops/dqo/docs/checks/column/blanks/empty-text-found.md

 **Check description**

 Verifies that the number of empty strings in a column does not exceed the maximum accepted count.
-Creates a separate data quality check (and an alert) for each daily partition.
+Stores a separate data quality check result for each daily partition.

 |Data quality check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|